-What does our culture tell us will happen if we are able to look like the appearance-ideal?
+What does the media suggest will happen if we are able to look like the appearance-ideal?

 We will be accepted, loved, happy, successful, wealth.

 Differentiate the appearance-ideal from the healthy-ideal if they say you are healthier, more attractive, or happier if you conform to the appearance-ideal.
 Former is about thinness at any cost (including health), whereas latter is about function and health.